 If you are or were a depositor of Lake Shore Savings you may have a priority right to purchase shares of common stock.
 The minimum purchase is 25 shares.
-Once submitted, orders are irrevocable unless the offering is terminated or extended beyond [Date 2, 2006].
-If the offering is extended beyond [Date 2, 2006], subscribers will be resolicited and given the right to modify or rescind their purchase orders.
-Funds received before completion of the offering will be held in a segregated account at Lake Shore Savings, or at our discretion at another insured depository institution, and will earn interest at our passbook savings rate.
-If we terminate the offering, or if we extend the offering beyond [Date 2, 2006] and you rescind or modify your order, we will promptly return applicable funds with interest at our passbook savings rate.
+Once submitted, orders are irrevocable unless the offering is terminated or extended beyond [Date 2, 200\].
+If the offering is extended beyond [Date 2, 200\], subscribers will be resolicited and given the right to modify or rescind their purchase orders.
+Funds received before completion of the offering will be held in a segregated account at Lake Shore Savings and will earn interest at our passbook savings rate.
+If we terminate the offering, or if we extend the offering beyond [Date 2, 200\] and you rescind or modify your order, we will promptly return applicable funds with interest at our passbook savings rate.

-We expect our directors and executive officers, together with their associates, to subscribe for 89,600 shares, which equals 3.8% of the shares that will be sold in the offering at the midpoint of the offering range plus shares issued to our charitable foundation.
+We expect our directors and executive officers, together with their associates, to subscribe for 87,600 shares, which equals 3.7% of the shares that will be sold in the offering at the midpoint of the offering range plus shares issued to our charitable foundation.